Utils¶

 Arguments¶

 filenamestr - Path to the input video file.frameint - The frame number to extract. time (Union[str, float]): The time in HH:MM:ss.ms where to extract the frame from.
 If float, it is interpreted as seconds from the start of the video.target_namestr, optional - The name for the output file.
-If None, the name will be \<input name>FRAME\<frame number>.\<file extension>.
-Defaults to None.overwritebool, optional - Whether to allow overwriting existing files or to automatically increment target filename to avoid overwriting.
-Defaults to False.
+If None, the name will be FRAME..
+Defaults to None. overwritebool, optional - Whether to allow overwriting existing files or to automatically increment target filename to avoid overwriting.
+Defaults to True.

 extract_subclip¶